Foundation Diet and Health

 In addition, the pressing pressure and speed as well as the moisture content of the oilseed influence the pressing temperature.
 18

-Since olive oil contains few noble and high-quality polyunsaturated fatty acids (PUFA), it can be stored easily for a long time.
-However, it is better to store this oil in a cool place and away from light.
+Since olive oil contains few polyunsaturated fatty acids (PUFA), it can be stored for a long time and easily.
+However, it is better to store it in a cool place and protected from light.
 If stored in a cool place, streaks can form that make the oil appear cloudy.
 These dissolve again at higher temperatures.

 We should reduce our consumption of saturated fatty acids with 12 to 16 carbon atoms.
 This lowers LDL cholesterol, thus reducing the risk of atherosclerotic disease and reducing the risk of diabetes.
 Saturated fatty acids should make up less than 10% of the energy consumed.
 This can be achieved by reducing the intake of animal fats and baking fats.
 9 As the example of coconut oil shows (and to a lesser extent olive oil), even vegans and vegetarians can eat the wrong foods in this regard.
 See the link in the box above.